|

 suggestions for suitable flies

-We are often asked for advice on what flies to use on local rivers.
+We are often asked for advice on what flies to use on local

-suffer agonies of uncertainty about what flies to take when we go on
+instructors we suffer agonies of uncertainty about what flies to

-holiday to unfamiliar rivers.
+take when we go on holiday to unfamiliar rivers.

-your own flies, you may find
+If you tie your own flies, you

-it useful to get hold of a copy of
+to get hold of a copy of Peter Gathercole's book "The

-Peter Gathercole's book "The Fly Tying Bible".
+Fly Tying Bible".

-Here is a list of flies from Gathercole's book that we find useful on
+Here is a list of flies from Gathercole's book that we find

-our local rivers:
+useful on our local rivers:

 - Elk Hair Emerger